MeravYitzchak/rag_langchain/ARCHITECTURE.md

 # 📐 RAG QA System – Architecture Overview

-This document provides an overview of the architecture for the Retrieval-Augmented Generation (RAG) system used to answer questions based on internal company documents.
+This document provides an overview of the architecture for the Retrieval-Augmented Generation (RAG) system used to answer questions based on internal company documents

 ---